KeyboardKit/KeyboardKit/README.md

 ## KeyboardKit App

-The [KeyboardKit app][KeyboardKit-App] on the App Store lets you try KeyboardKit without having to write any code or build an app from Xcode.
+The [KeyboardKit app][KeyboardKit-App] on the App Store lets you try KeyboardKit without having to write any code or build from Xcode.